-If you are a beginner and you don’t feel like performing a Sun Salutation or get into a vinayasa flow, rely on these yoga asanas for a 15 minute morning yoga routine to get ready to rock your day!
+If you are a beginner and wish not to perform a Sun Salutation or getting into a Vinyasa flow, you may rely on these yoga asanas, for a morning yoga routine.

 Related Article: Yoga for Better Sleep: Learn Why Bedtime Yoga, Works!

-Repeat these easy stretches 5 times for each side.
+- Repeat these stretches, 5 times for each side.

-Stay in this position for 10 breaths.
+- Stay in this position for 10 breaths.
 You can keep your hands on your hips or on the floor.
-Your choice!

-Stay in this position for 5 breaths.
+- Stay in this position for 5 breaths.
 If you don’t feel ready for this balancing posture, you can use a chair or a wall for support.
-The most important thing is performing this asana from a place of presence in the moment and with a elongated spine.
+The most important thing is performing this asana from a place of presence in the moment and with an elongated spine.

 Related Article: A Reference Guide To The Most Popular Chair Yoga Postures & Poses

-Continue for 2-3 minutes, moving slowly at first and increasing your speed as you gain flexibility.
-Don’t consider these postures as two separated asanas but as a flow of movements.
-Go with it!
+- Continue for 2-3 minutes, moving slowly at first and increasing your speed as you gain flexibility.
+Don’t consider these postures as two separated asanas, but as a flow of movements.

 There you have it!
-This 15-minute morning yoga routine is a perfect morning-day-booster to help you wake up, and get ready to live with a strong body and a relaxed focused mind!
+This 15-minute morning yoga routine is a perfect morning-day-booster to help feel mor awake, aiding in a strong body and a relaxed focused mind!